MikeMaximus/gbm/GBM/readme.txt

 		- This is mainly an optional upgrade tool for users with existing data from older versions.
 It allows the import feature to properly recognize and update game configurations.
 		- The sync is based on similarly named game configurations, therefore it's not 100% effective.
 Some games may be missed and require manual changes.
 		- If you share a backup folder with multiple PCs, this feature will cause some data loss when the new IDs are synced to the other PCs.
 See "Known Issue #1"
+	- Added "Disable sync event messages" to the settings.
+This will remove all sync related information messages in the log.
+		- This new setting is enabled by default.
+		- Sync messages can cause a lot of useless clutter in the log and are not useful to most users.
+	- Re-organized the Setting screen to clear up some space for the future.

 - Import / Export Changes
 	- GBM now uses the Game ID to determine if a game is new or has an updated configuration.
 	- GBM will offer to "Sync Game IDs" when importing from the official list after upgrading to v1.1.0.